 “The ease of integration of C/4HANA products with S/4HANA will enable these organisations to provide their customers with a holistic customer experience from front-end to backend not just limited to a nice website or a clever chatbot.”

-This is standard practice on the part of SAP and their consulting partners.
+This is standard practice on the part of SAP and its consulting partners.
 As soon as the acquisition or announcement is made, the proposal is that the application is already integrated.
-First, C/4HANA is not integrated to S/4HANA.
-Secondly, the C/4HANA suite is not integrated to the components that make up C/4HANA!
+First, C/4HANA is not integrated into S/4HANA.
+Secondly, the C/4HANA suite is not integrated into the components that make up C/4HANA!